Dumppiry/dumppi-website/README.md

 ntl deploy --prod
 ```

-## Slack form submissions
+## Teams form submissions

-To be able to retrieve notifications in Slack from contact forms etc. a GitHub Secret needs to be set.
-Go to ´Settings -> Secrets´ and create/edit a secret called `SLACK_WEBHOOK_URL`.
-You can retrieve the webhook url from your Slack workspaces settings within the app `Incoming Webhooks`.
+To be able to retrieve notifications in Teams from contact forms etc. a GitHub Secret needs to be set.
+Go to ´Settings -> Secrets´ and create/edit a secret called `TEAMS_WEBHOOK_URL`.
+You can retrieve the webhook url from your Teams team settings within the app by pressing three dots next to a channel and choosing `Connectors`.

 ## Change authtoken owner